Lizzie FareyBorn: 1962

 The work leads me and stimulates me at the same time.
 The pieces that I forge create a sense of spaciousness and take on a life of their own.

-Lizzie Farey will be the subject of a solo exhibition in September 2017.
+Lizzie Farey was the subject of a solo exhibition in September 2017.